ga4gh/va-spec/docs/source/core-information-model/entities/information-entities/study-result.rst

    Core-IM Classes and Relationships in Study Result Data Structures

-   **Legend** A class-level view of the 'associative' structure that Core-IM Study Results take (as opposed to the 'hierarchical' structure of Core-IM class definitions that is depicted above).
-Italicized text under class names illustrate the kind of information each class may report in the case of a Cohort Allele Frequency study Result repoorting data from the gnomAD dataset about a particular variant.
+   **Legend** A class-level view of the 'associative' structure that Core-IM Study Result data takes (as opposed to a 'hierarchical' view of Core-IM classes).
+Italicized text under class names illustrate the kind of information each class reports in the case of a Cohort Allele Frequency Study Result derived from the gnomAD dataset.

 **Implementation Guidance**